 Figure 32: Fuel Tank Cap

-- 4. Fill the nine-gallon fuel tank with unleaded fuel only.
-Refer to the engine manual for a list of appropriate fuels. - 5.
+- 4. Fill the nine-gallon fuel tank with ultra-low sulfur diesel fuel only.
+Refer to the engine manual for a list of appropriate diesel fuels. - 5.
 Replace the fuel tank cap and tighten to secure.